spacetimeengineer/mupy/README.md

 - Openscad Horizontal Abstraction Layer & Formalism

+- Technology Database

-This all sound very complicated but in truth it is very very simple.
-Itjust has no form like anything else and you must use it to undertand like anything else new.
+This all may sound very complicated but in truth it is all very simple.
+It just has no form like anything else and you must use it to gain better insight.
+I like to think of it as a replacement for engineering notes.
+Something richer and more real.

 ### How do I use mupy?

-There are two main interfaces for mupy, a command line interface (CLI) and an applications programming interface (API) They are described below.
+There are two interfaces for mupy, a command line interface (CLI) ( mostly a novelty but suprisingly very useful ) and an applications programming interface (API) They are described below.

-- mucli - This is the manufacturing utility command line tool and is used to express the most rudimentary function of mupy ; to quickly render manufacturing resources from known system-code.
+- mucli - This is the manufacturing utility command line tool and is used to express the most rudimentary function of mupy ; to decode system-codes

-- mu.core - This library represents the general case for mupy use-case.
+- mu.core - A manufacturing oriented digital-twin technology implemented as a python3 library

-    - python3 scripting interface.

-    - hardware class objects combine system-codes and names.

-### What are mupy's functions?

-- Hardware Generation

-- Physical / Mechanical System Simulation

-  - Operation
-  - Assembly

-- Physical / Mechanical System Configuration
-- Software Generation

-  - Generates openscad code
-  - Generates directory structures
-  - system-codes are a seed to generate digital-twin

-- Python Library

-  - Grants greater automation capabilities & empowers users with computing-based augmentations to mupy system-code technology
-  - Allows other 3rd-party libraries and python functions to interact with mupy.core functions
-  - Only utilizes standard python library

-- CLI (command-line-tool)

-  - system-code receiver
-  - expresses prime function

-- High Integrity Modularity Hardware Repository

-  - These parts grant fast prototyping
-  - modular families can be developed to optimize a specific intended assembly or design of larger system
-  - General purpose modular hardware for printing and prototyping

-- Complex Physical System Encoder/Decoder/Distribution/Manufacturing Engine

-    - Hardware is identified, described or generated using system-codes (short human-readable alphanumeric codes).
-    - 3D print systems in many cases, material independent or material specified.

-- Complex Physical System Certification

-    - Like a package manager but configured for mupy requirements so that family codes provide permutations from scad parametrization.

-- Creation Engine

-    - General purpose utility for many research and development needs.

 # Installation